 - Photo ID (preferably a passport or driving licence)

-- If one or both of you is divorced, the original divorce decrees in respect of any previous divorces they may have
+- If one or both of you are divorced, the original divorce decrees in respect of any previous divorces they may have

 - If one of you is widowed, the death certificate of your previous spouse